BonnyAD9/Bny.Equations/README.md

 # Bny.Equations
-Enables easier working with mathematical functions
+Makes it easier to wirk with mathematical functions.

 ## Example